Lucille Clifton, 2000. ©Mark Linnehan for the AP

-Lucille Clifton (born Thelma Lucille Sayles, in Depew, New York grew up in Buffalo, New York, and graduated from Fosdick-Masten Park High School in 1953.
-She attended Howard University with a scholarship from 1953 to 1955, leaving to study at the State University of New York at Fredonia (near Buffalo).
+Lucille Clifton, born Thelma Lucille Sayles in Depew, New York, grew up in the vibrant city of Buffalo, New York, where she cultivated her early passion for literature and writing.
+She graduated from Fosdick-Masten Park High School in the year 1953, showcasing her commitment to education.
+Following high school, she attended Howard University on a scholarship from 1953 to 1955, where she further developed her talents and voice.
+However, she later decided to leave to pursue her studies at the State University of New York at Fredonia, located conveniently near her hometown of Buffalo.

-In 1958, Lucille Sayles married Fred James Clifton, a professor of philosophy at the University at Buffalo, and a sculptor whose carvings depicted African faces.
-Lucille and her husband had six children.
+In the year 1958, the talented Lucille Sayles married Fred James Clifton, an accomplished professor of philosophy at the University at Buffalo, who was also a gifted sculptor known for his intricate carvings that powerfully depicted African faces and cultural themes.
+Lucille and her husband together welcomed the joy and challenges of raising a large family, having six children who enriched their lives in countless ways.

-Lucille Clifton received a Creative Writing Fellowships from the National Endowment for the Arts, a grant from the Academy of American Poets, the Charity Randall prize, the Jerome J. Shestack Prize from the American Poetry Review, and an Emmy Award.
-Her children's book Everett Anderson's Good-bye won the 1984 Coretta Scott King Award.
-In 1988, Clifton became the first author to have two books of poetry named finalists for one year's Pulitzer Prize.
-She won the 1991/1992 Shelley Memorial Award, the 1996 Lannan Literary Award for Poetry, and for Blessing the Boats: New and Collected Poems 1988–2000, the 2000 National Book Award for Poetry.
-From 1999 to 2005, she served on the Board of Chancellors of the Academy of American Poets.
-In 2007, she won the Ruth Lilly Poetry Prize that honors a living U.S. poet whose "lifetime accomplishments warrant extraordinary recognition."
-Clifton received the Robert Frost Medal for lifetime achievement from the Poetry Society of America.
+Lucille Clifton received multiple prestigious awards, including a Creative Writing Fellowship from the National Endowment for the Arts, a grant from the Academy of American Poets, and an Emmy Award.
+Her children's book, Everett Anderson's Good-Bye, won the 1984 Coretta Scott King Award.
+In 1988, Clifton was the first author to have two poetry books nominated for the Pulitzer Prize in the same year.
+She won the Shelley Memorial Award in 1991/1992 and the Lannan Literary Award for Poetry in 1996.
+Her collection, Blessing the Boats: New and Collected Poems 1988–2000, received the National Book Award for Poetry in 2000.
+From 1999 to 2005, she was on the Board of Chancellors of the Academy of American Poets.
+In 2007, she won the Ruth Lilly Poetry Prize for her lifetime achievements, and she also received the Robert Frost Medal from the Poetry Society of America for her overall contributions to poetry.

 Ms. Clifton died in Baltimore on February 13, 2010.